Questions about your rebate?

 There are both ducted and ductless heat pumps making them suited to homes and businesses with or without existing ductwork.

-• Ductless heat pumps, also known as mini-splits, are an efficient alternative for heating and cooling areas where ductwork doesn’t exist or can’t be installed.
+• Ductless heat pumps, also known as mini splits, are an efficient alternative for heating and cooling areas without existing ductwork or where ductwork would be difficult to install.

-• Ducted air source heat pumps are a low cost and energy-efficient way to heat and cool your home or business using your existing ductwork.
+• Ducted air source heat pumps are an efficient way to heat and cool your home or business using existing ductwork.

 Ductless heat pumps have three main parts: an indoor unit that mounts on the floor, wall, or ceiling; an outdoor unit that typically sits on the ground; and a remote control that operates the inside unit.